 8 – Dance To Live Music On The Powdery Soft Sand

 Zenzi beach bar is a longtime favorite hangout for locals and visitors alike.
 The towering palm trees are adorned with lights at nightfall and minty mojitos are on high demand.
 Salsa bands take the stage every week and tend to lure you to the sandy dance floor whether you’re a beginner or experienced dancer.

 Dine seaside or just go for the nightly entertainment.
 There is ample seating and almost as many staff to make sure you are well taken care of.
 Find a quieter spot in a dimly lit corner or take a spin on the dance floor with your sweetheart.
 Either way, a night spent at Zenzi is unforgettable.

 9 – Cooking Classes At Co.Co’s Culinary School

-Co.Co’s is a highly recommended date night option with small and engaging classes.
+Due to the small and engaging classes, Co.Co’s is a highly recommended date night option.
 This is a wonderful chance to sample local ingredients and traditional spices, as well as test top-notch tequilas.
 Not only will you bring home good memories, but also a taste of Mexico for future romantic dinners!

 10 – Private Day Tour To The Colonial City Of Valladolid